-In this guide I’m going to show you how to get the most out of Googles Keyword Planner.
+In this guide I’m going to show you how to get the most out of Google’s Keyword Planner.

-Here is how to use the tool.
+Here’s how to use the tool.

 Where to find Google Keyword Planner

-Once you have logged into your Adwords account click “tools” in the top menu and then select “Adwords Keyword Planner” from the dropdown as shown below.
+Once you have logged into your Adwords account, click “Tools” in the top menu bar, and then select “Keyword Planner” from the drop-down menu as shown below.